 Where Does Squirting Cucumber Grow?

-Considered a weed in Israel, Jordan, Tunisia, Lebanon and Morocco, squirting cucumber plants were found growing and eradicated in Washington State during the 1980’s.
-It is hardy to USDA zones 8-11 if you want one.
+Considered a weed in Israel, Jordan, Tunisia, Lebanon, and Morocco, squirting cucumber plants were found growing and eradicated in Washington State during the 1980’s.
+It is hardy to USDA zones 8 to 11 if you want one.

 What are Squirting Cucumbers?

-Squirting cucumber is a fragile vine with small greenish-yellow flowers that haunts marshes, sandy roadsides and low woods.
+Squirting cucumber is a fragile vine with small, greenish yellow flowers that haunts marshes, sandy roadsides, and low woods.
 Blossoms are bisexual and symmetrical.
-Often found along railroad tracks, this herbaceous plant of the gourd family has thick, haired stems on a plant that spreads to about 24 inches across.
-Its leaves are alternate on the vine, serrated and either shallow or deeply lobed.
+Often found along railroad tracks, this herbaceous plant of the gourd family has thick, hairy stems on a plant that spreads to about 24 inches (61 cm.) across.
+Its leaves are alternate on the vine, serrated, and either shallow or deeply lobed.

-The plant bears 2-inch bluish green hairy fruit.
+The plant bears 2 inch (5 cm.) bluish green hairy fruit.
 Once the fruit has reached maturity, it explosively ejects the brown seeds contained therein and detaches from the stem.
-These seeds may vault 10-20 feet from the plant!
+These seeds may vault 10 to 20 feet (3-6 m.) from the plant!

 Intrigued?
 Then you probably want to know if there are any uses for squirting cucumber.